When to Hire vs. When to Outsource?

 - Time Savings: Outsourcing tasks to experts can save time and expedite project completion.
 External providers are often experienced and equipped to handle specific tasks efficiently.

-- Flexibility and agility: While in certain cases, external providers offer the flexibility to accommodate fluctuating workloads and deadlines.
+- Flexibility and Agility: In certain cases, external providers offer the flexibility to accommodate fluctuating workloads and deadlines.
 However, it may seem counterproductive for time-critical deliverables, whereas an in-house team may prove to be more useful in such scenarios.

 Factors to Consider When Deciding to Hire